tfsec/tfsec.github.io/_docs/azure/AZU027.md

 ---
-title: azure-synapse-virtual-network-enabled - Synapse Workspace should have managed virtual network enabled, the default is disabled.
+title: Synapse Workspace should have managed virtual network enabled, the default is disabled.
+shortcode: azure-synapse-virtual-network-enabled
+legacy: AZU027
 summary: Synapse Workspace should have managed virtual network enabled, the default is disabled.
 resources: [azurerm_synapse_workspace]
-permalink: /docs/azure/azure-synapse-virtual-network-enabled/
+permalink: /docs/azure/synapse/virtual-network-enabled/
+redirect_from:
+  - /docs/azure/AZU027/
 ---

 ### Explanation